About the Bora Laskin Faculty of Law

 Integrated Practice Curriculum (IPC)

-The innovative IPC model of legal education fuses the theory of law with its practice.
-Students learn not only law, but also the necessary practice skills to use that law effectively.
-The IPC is aimed at integrating legal skills with substantive legal knowledge.
-Skills are taught progressively so that they build one upon the other, course by course, year by year.
+The Bora Laskin Faculty of Law’s innovative IPC model of legal education fuses the theory of law with the practice of law.
+Students not only develop substantive legal knowledge, but also learn the necessary practical legal skills to use that legal knowledge effectively.
+IPC legal skills are taught progressively so that they build one upon the other, course by course, year by year.

-Through the IPC (including the Practice Placement program), our students develop the various competencies required of all lawyer licensing candidates through the LSO, including but not limited to:
+Additionally, through the IPC (including the Practice Placement program), our students develop the various competencies required by the LSO of all lawyer licensing candidates, including but not limited to:

 As part of the IPC, our students participate in a 4-month, unpaid Practice Placement in their third year.

-The Practice Placement component of the IPC will place students in firms and legal offices across Ontario, allowing them the full experience of working in an area of law that interests them.
-Students will be given the opportunity to develop and refine, in a practice setting, relevant competencies and skills developed throughout the law program.
+The Practice Placement component of the IPC places students in law firms and organizations across Ontario, allowing them the full experience of working as a law student in an area of law that interests them.
+Throughout their Practice Placement, students will be given the opportunity to develop and refine, in a practice setting, the relevant competencies and skills developed throughout the IPC law program in first and second year.

 Articling